-For the year ended December 31, 2016, the Compensation Committee members were Messrs.
-Webster, Haworth (Chair) and Kinley, all of which were independent of this committee.
-Information on the Compensation Committee is contained in this Circular under the heading "Executive Compensation".
+For the year ended December 31, 2017, the Compensation Committee members were Messrs.
+Webster, Haworth (Chair) and Kinley, all of which were independent directors.
+Following the Meeting, the Compensation Committee will be comprised of Messrs.
+Haworth (Chair), Mr, Kinley and Ms. Decher, each of whom is an independent director.
+Information on the Compensation Committee is contained in this Circular under the heading "Compensation Discussion and Analysis".